JvanKatwijk/qt-dab/README.md

 Since Raspbian Stretch is a Debian derivate, the description for creating a version under Ubuntu applies, a script to download all required packages, compile and build a full executable for qt-dab is part of the source tree.

+Before running this script, script *script-for-devian.txt*, copy the script to the parent directory (executing it will load a whole bunch of files.

 ---------------------------------------------------------------------------
 appImage for x64 Linux systems